 The practice of creating value for organisations… [achieved by] solving problems, providing outside perspective, and enhancing business capability.

 The ability to add value through problem solving is an art, not a job title.
 Sam’s colleague Paul Graham summed it up in his essay How You Know.
 He comments on one of the last century’s greatest mathematicians, Hilbert, who used to tell his students that “a perfect formulation of a problem is already half its solution”.
 I love this.
 Helping a client get to this point is the domain of the true consultant.
 Operational support often then follows, that is part of the consulting business model as it is where the real margins lie.

-There are many principles by which good consultants operate but that’s another topic.
-For this post though it’s critical to mention that a true consultant will tell you if they don’t believe they can add value to your business, because their long term reputation as a trusted advisor is worth considerably more than the fees they will collect for any one assignment.
+A good consultant will tell you if they don’t believe they can add value to your business, because their long term reputation as a trusted advisor is worth considerably more than the fees they will collect for any one assignment.